MaryiaVarabyevaa/list-of-deeds/README.md

 *Due to the fact that the client, server and database are on different services, requests are not processed as fast as I would like :(*

+There are already several users in the system, they can be added as friends to test the application, their nicknames are masha, lena, user, anonymous, m_vorobyovaa.
+Or you can add your users.

 ## Description:

 Within the framework of this project, an application for keeping to-do lists (good deeds) was implemented.
 Immediately the user gets to the registration / login page.